Please feel free to comment on my review.

 Sacha Dhawan’s Master also follows the Doctor to Nazi-occupied France.
 He dresses up in a Nazi uniform.
 Seeing Sacha Dhawan as a Nazi was disturbing.
 I know it’s something the Master would wear as he’s a ‘master of disguise’ of course.
 But still, it is so disturbing to see Sacha dressed in that!

 I enjoyed the confrontation scene between the Master and the Doctor when they’re on the top of the Eiffel Tower.
-A ‘City of Death’ reference could’ve been included instead of a ‘Logopolis’ one. 😀 The Master reveals something to the Doctor about Gallifrey whilst she uses her wits against him.
+A ‘City of Death’ reference could have been included instead of a ‘Logopolis’ one. 😀 The Master reveals something to the Doctor about Gallifrey whilst she uses her wits against him.
 More later!

 It’s time now to talk about Bradley Walsh as Graham, Tosin Cole as Ryan and Mandip Gill as Yaz in the second episode.
 I enjoyed their journeys whilst separated from the Doctor.
 I admit the Doctor’s journey was more interesting than theirs, but it was still great how they coped as a unit without her.